Matetiga/Algorithm_Visualizer/README.md

 # Algorithm Visualizer Project
-With the main goal of making sort algorithms understandable by creating a visual representation of them
+The goal of this proyect is to make sorting algorithms easier to understand trough visual representation.
+Each Algorithm is animated and provides a brief explanation of how it works.
+Later, there is more profound information.

+## Bubble Sort
+![]

+## Merge Sort

+## Heap Sort